lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 ## 1. Introduction

 Modern image classification typically involves some backbone model to learn features from input images.
-The output of the last layer of the backbone model is usually fed into a classifier.
+We usually feed those features into a final layer for classification.

-At the time of the paper, CNNs were the best performing model architecture for learning features.
+At the time of the paper, CNNs were the best-performing model architecture for learning features.

 Since image classification problems are typically [[Close-Set]] (all possible test classes well represented in the training set), [[Categorical Cross-Entropy Loss|Softmax Loss]] is a suitable loss function choice.
 In this case, the features learned by the backbone model only need to be separable enough so the classifier can distinguish between classes.